 Once you have a bank account, you need to be careful to spend only as much money as you have in your bank.
-If you write a check but do not have enough money for the check, you will be charged an overdraft fee of $50 or more.
-If you make a mistake, you can explain to the the bank it was a genuine misunderstanding and politely ask the bank to refund the fee, and they may or may not refund it.
+If you write a check but do not have enough money, you will be charged an overdraft fee of $50 or more.
+If you make a mistake, you can call the bank and explain it was a genuine misunderstanding and politely ask the bank to refund the fee, and they may or may not refund it.

-To avoid mistakes, you can check how much money you have in savings or checking account at the bank, online, or at an ATM.
+To avoid mistakes, you can check how much money you have in savings or checking accounts at the bank, ATM, or online.
 The amount you have is called your “bank balance.”
-Overdraft fees cost a lot of money, so it is wise to keep a very careful watch on your bank balance!
+Overdraft fees cost a lot of money, so it is wise to keep a careful watch on your bank balance!